LEGAL AND ETHICAL DILEMMAS

 This 3-part, 3-day continuing education workshop series pairs legal and clinical voices in conversation to help us problem solve these complex and ever-evolving challenges.
 Topics include: promoting safe boundaries, child abuse and neglect reporting, managing high risk cases and practice risk management, and implicit bias.

-In the final workshop, “Reimagining Ethics in a Decolonized Mental Health Ecosystem,” legal and clinical changemakers will discuss how the mental and medical systems rooted in a history of systemic racism contribute to ethical dilemmas in perinatal mental health care.
+“Reimagining Ethics in a Decolonized Mental Health Ecosystem,” legal and clinical change makers discuss how the mental and medical systems rooted in a history of systemic racism contribute to ethical dilemmas in perinatal mental health care.
 This conversation reflects one step in the process of striving to co-create a decolonized world – a process in which we give ourselves permission to re-imagine legal and ethical codes rooted in equity and love, and that center the lived experiences of marginalized communities.

-Please join us for what is sure to be an informative, interactive and practice transforming series!
-Register for individual workshops for $40 each or all three workshops at the discounted rate of $100.
-The full workshop agenda and brochure is forthcoming.
+Access an on-demand recording of this informative, interactive and practice transforming series!
+Purchase individual workshops for $40 each or all three workshops at the discounted rate of $100.
+Recording access will be available until October 30th, 2021.

 CONTINUING EDUCATION (CE):